Employment & Training

 Transitional Employment through Community Improvement

-Clean City Partnership provides transitional employment opportunities through community improvement activities such as neighborhood greening, event recycling, and graffiti removal.
+The Green Partnership program provides transitional employment opportunities through community improvement activities such as neighborhood greening, landscaping, event recycling, and graffiti removal.
 Low-income and homeless individuals are paid an hourly wage for up to four months as they strive to rejoin the workforce.

-Participants working in the Clean City Partnership are referred through the Department of Human Services, drug and alcohol treatment programs, social service agencies, shelter case managers, and the criminal justice system.
+Participants working in the Green Partnership are referred through many different channels including SF Human Services Agency, drug and alcohol treatment programs, social service agencies, shelter case managers, and the criminal justice system.
 The Partnership Program works in conjunction with these agencies to ensure that our participants are receiving the support they need during their transition to economic self-sufficiency.

-Project Stay, the placement component of Clean City Partnership, promotes job retention through peer support, while providing ongoing access to program services and networking opportunities.
+Project Stay, the placement component of Green Partnership, promotes job retention through peer support, while providing ongoing access to program services and networking opportunities.

-Participants are encouraged to attend monthly support meetings, receive assistance with career advancement goals, and have access to the computer lab and Internet.
+Participants are encouraged to stay connected to the program, receive assistance with career advancement goals, and have access to the computer lab and Internet.
 Project Stay significantly increases the likelihood of a successful transition to financial independence.

 Program participants are required to attend weekly employment readiness workshops that include resume writing, interview techniques, job search strategies, and basic computer skills.
 The Program’s on-the-job training component covers such topics as workplace safety, graffiti abatement, light landscaping, and recycling practices.

-Clean City Partnership Program has served over a thousand participants and successfully places over 90% of its graduates into employment.
+Between the Clean City Partnership Program and the Green Partnership Program we have served over a thousand participants and successfully placed over 90% of its graduates into employment.
 Approximately 70% of our graduates retain employment for more than a year.

-The impact of the Clean City Partnership Program can be measured not only by the large numbers of graduates placed into employment but also by the number of individuals having participated in paid work experience, computer training, job readiness workshops, and the tangible neighborhood improvements accomplished through the program.
+The impact of the Partnership Programs can be measured not only by the large numbers of graduates placed into employment but also by the number of individuals having participated in paid work experience, computer training, job readiness workshops, and the tangible neighborhood improvements accomplished through the program.